Resources for Parents, Families, Caregivers

 Help Me Grow

-This free program is designed to support questions and concerns of families, while providing access to resources that could offer early detection for health or developmental concerns.
+This free program is designed to support questions and concerns of families while providing access to resources that could offer early detection for health or developmental challenges.

 Florida Diagnostic & Learning Resources System is a project of the Florida Department of Education that provides diagnostic, instructional, and technology support services to district exceptional education programs and families of students with disabilities.